 Member, Advisory Council, The Brainerd Foundation

-Chair, Research Council, ChangeScale (formerly the Environmental Education Collaborative)
+Chair, Research Council and Steering Committee Member, ChangeScale (formerly the Environmental Education Collaborative)

 Research Fellow, Environmental Grantmakers Association